 You don’t need to use a human bath for your guinea pig.
 Find a shallow bowl that you can easily fill up with warm water.
 Gently pick up your guinea pig with two hands.
 While you wash your tiny friend, try to hold it gently, but firm enough.

-Never use a human shampoo as it will, most likely, irritate the guinea pig’s eyes and skin.
+Never use human shampoo as it will, most likely, irritate the guinea pig’s eyes and skin.
 You can use an herbal shampoo that is suitable for babies.
-However, it is always better to talk to your veterinarian before starting to use any kind of treatments.
+However, it is always better to talk to your veterinarian before starting to use any kind of treatment.

 The bath shouldn’t be short, as the fleas would need some time to drown in the water.
-It is essential to clean the cage as well, as there might be fleas left in the bedding, for example.
+It is essential to clean the cage as well, as there might be fleas left in the bedding.

 If you would still like to let your pet run around outside, then make sure to de-flea it every 10 to 12 weeks.
 Some veterinarians recommend kitten advocate de flea, but it is always better to consult your personal doctor.

 Don’t forget to check the fur and skin of your beloved guinea pig.
-And remember that it is always better to consult a vet if you are not entirely sure about what you need to do.
+Remember that it is always better to consult a vet if you are not entirely sure about what you need to do.
 The health of your pet should always be your priority.